We train subjects of the King to change the world like He did.

-Our nation is deeply troubled.
-If you’re like me you feel different feelings about it at different times–concern, worry, frustration, powerlessness, anger, or even apathy.
+Our nation is deeply troubled and people are hurting.
+If you’re like me you feel different feelings about this at different times–concern, worry, frustration, powerlessness, anger, or even apathy.
 In our better moments, though, we want to help, and we know this is what God wants.

 Are you and your church making a difference?

 Most of us are trying to help, but we don’t always know what to do, and we may wonder if what we are doing is making any difference.
 Sometimes we feel trapped by all the demands and responsibilities and by busy schedules.
 We may not even have time to think about what needs to be done, much less actually establish new priorities.

 The Best Solution

 There is some merit in a number of the proposed solutions to the world’s trouble and the church’s need to respond.
 But I’m convinced the best place to focus is on listening to Jesus and following his example.

 When our Lord saw the broken people of his world, he compared them to a harvest and said the need is for workers (Matthew 9:35-38).
 In this context a worker is someone who serves like Jesus: giving good teaching, telling good news, and doing good deeds (v.
 35).

 We might call these discipleship, evangelism, and service (or ministry).

 Jesus not only did these things personally, he trained others to do them too (Matt.
 10).

 The combination of his work and theirs had a profound effect on the world indeed.